Australian Film Commission

 (Adam Royall)

-NEWS: (Jan 2007): The popular last section of the film has just been released as a short in its own right, titled Kosta, running 17 minutes.
-Watch for it at festivals this year.
+In January 2007, the popular last section of the film was released as a short in its own right, titled Kosta, running 17 minutes.

 Innersense